mitkeng/SEER/README.md

 #
 ### **Disclaimer and Remarks**
 All data used in this ML model development was generated inhouse.
 We do not intend to make publically available any original quantum mechanical data pertaining to the DFT geometry optimization and single point energy calculation, unless reasonably requested.
-S∈∈R results may differ significantly from pKa-based methods since 1) pKa is not considered in the training and 2) the target is gas phase.
+SEER results may differ significantly from pKa-based methods since 1) pKa is not considered in the training and 2) the target is gas phase.

 Although only "soft" geometry optimization is carried out, it is a best practice and recommended that an input structure and an output structure be visually compared to ensure that the original molecular integrity, other than a change at the protonation or deprotonation site, is preserved.